flet-dev/website/src/pages/gallery.md

     <GalleryCard
       title="Seven Spell"
       imageUrl="seven-spell.png"
-      description="Create as many 3+ letter words as you can using the same 7 letters given to all users"" liveUrl="https://ss.lshss.app/"
+      description="Create as many 3+ letter words as you can using the same letters given to all users" liveUrl="https://ss.lshss.app/"
       sourcesUrl="https://github.com/vihutuo/seven_spell"
       />